 And then I fell into a pit (I’m sorry, I’ve been watching Parks and Recreation too much and now I want to sing in Andy’s voice “I feel into pit, you feel into piiiIiIIiIt”)… Anyhow, yes.
 I was carried away with all the information and discussions I saw and read all around me.
 Suddenly, I realized that having all online course in PDF is something almost no one does anymore… Sales page have to be very informative and descriptive, including tons of information about the course and course.
 The price can’t be as low as it was for my course.
 The colors I’ve chosen for the branding weren’t really right for the course (although I am a designer and I had a pretty solid color scheme…).

 Suddenly, there were SO many problems and so much more to do.
 Instead of PDF, I had to learn how to work with platforms like Teachable.
 I needed to add videos and slideshows.
 I had to create additional branding elements.
-Create email sequence for my mailing list.
+Create an email sequence for my mailing list.
 And so-much-more.
 I almost forgot that there is a course waiting to be finished.

 All that really matters: content

 The thing about online courses is: they have to be like reaaaallly good to sell.
 They have to be even better to sell easily.
-So, at the end of the day, all that really matters is a content.
+So, at the end of the day, all that really matters is content.

 Right now, I decided to get myself back to this course creation project and really care about the content first and foremost.
 After all, the content is what will stay for a long-term, what will make your students happy and what will make your course sell!

 Yes, branding, marketing and the choice of the platform are important.
 But look at it this way – after you really have a powerful content, you can work on literally anything else you can and want to work on.
 Your marketing campaigns can go on for months and change as much as you want.
 You can move your course from your website to PDFs, from PDFs to Teachable or any other platform that suits you the best.
 (P.S.
 I highly suggest using Teachable – you can post your course right on the platform and edit it whenever necessary which is amazing for further updated).

-All that really matters is a great content.
+All that really matters is great content.
 Prioritize it and everything else will follow!
 Don’t read too much into how and what other people are doing.
 They might be having long-term experience or super-skills regarding fields like e-mail marketing or design.
-You have to work with what you have and take care of what’s the most important!
+You have to work with what you have and take care of what’s most important!